Water Hauling from Scottsdale has ceased!

 AS OF 8/31/2022, WE HAVE NO WATER SOLUTION FOR JANUARY 1, 2023!!

-The only solution presented as of August 31ST, 2022 is the petition to form a Domestic Water Improvement District (District/DWID) so the District can secure a long-term legally dedicated source of water for its members and non-members by purchasing more water than what the entire Rio Verde Foothills currently uses.
+The only solution presented as of August 31ST, 2022 is the petition to form a Domestic Water Improvement District (District/DWID) so the Water District can secure a long-term legally dedicated source of water for its members and non-members by purchasing more water than what the entire Rio Verde Foothills currently uses.

 The District plan was to:

-The reason the District has the ability to import a long-term legally dedicated outside source of water is due strictly to the District's ability to purchase Harquahala Valley water and Scottsdale's ability to enter an Intergovernmental Agreement, for a fee, to receive the District's water purchase via the Central Arizona Project canals, process the water and initially make the water available at the City's standpipe until the District's fill station is built and connected to retrieve the District's water.
+The reason the Water District has the ability to import a long-term legally dedicated outside source of water is due strictly to the District's ability to purchase Harquahala Valley water and Scottsdale's ability to enter an Intergovernmental Agreement, for a fee, to receive the District's water purchase via the Central Arizona Project canals, process the water and initially make the water available at the City's standpipe until the District's fill station is built and connected to retrieve the District's water.

 EPCOR submitted an application on 10/13/2022 to provide water via a standpipe service to the Rio Verde Foothills.
 This application is for a long-term solution and does NOT include a solution for 1/1/2023.
 You can view the filed application, current responses and the calendar for future hearings with the Arizona Corporation Commission HERE .

-OVERVIEW OF KEY DETAILS FROM EPCOR'S APPLICATION:
+OVERVIEW OF KEY DETAILS FROM EPCOR'S APPLICATION with Page # noted:

 NOTICE: